bogital/bogital.com/site/content/en/_index.md

 ---
-title: Build your website and, android and ios mobile applications in Cameroon.
+title: Web design, android and ios mobile applications development in Cameroon.
 subtitle: Websites and mobile applications development
 head:
+  title: Web design, android and ios mobile applications development in Cameroon.
   meta:
     - name: description
       content: Bogital | Build your websites and mobile applications in Cameroon with bogital